FgForrest/evitaDB/documentation/user/en/use/api/write-data.md

 </NoteTitle>

 No data is actually removed once it is created and stored.
-If you remove the reference/attribute/whatever, it remains in the entity and is just marked as `dropped'.
+If you remove the reference/attribute/whatever, it remains in the entity and is just marked as `dropped`.
 See the
 <SourceClass>evita_api/src/main/java/io/evitadb/api/requestResponse/data/Droppable.java</SourceClass> interface
 implementations.